vivgzp/Tableau_GenAI_BI_Assistant/README.md

 ## 📋 Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have the following:

+- **Tableau Server Version 2025.1** or later OR **Tableau Cloud**, a free Tableau Cloud trial is available via the [Tableau Developer Program](https://www.tableau.com/en-gb/developer)
 - **Python 3.12+** - [Download Python](https://python.org/downloads/)
 - **Git** - [Download Git](https://git-scm.com/downloads/)
-- **Tableau Server/Cloud access** with appropriate permissions
-- **API credentials** for your chosen AI service (OpenAI, etc.)
+- **API credentials** for your chosen AI model (OpenAI, etc.)

+## ⚠️ Warning

+When using this code, data from Tableau will be sent to an external AI model (by default, OpenAI).
+For learning and testing, it is strongly recommended to use the Superstore dataset included with Tableau.

+If you need to process sensitive or proprietary information, consider configuring the tool to use a local AI model instead of an external service.
+This approach ensures your data remains within your organisation’s infrastructure and reduces the risk of data exposure.

 ## 🛠️ Installation